ItzLevvie/MicrosoftTeams-msinternal/README.md

 ### What does client version 49/24021000300 mean?

-We use the `XXXX/YYMMDDXXXXX` version format for React Web Client (RWC) which is what powers the backend for Teams 2.0 and Teams 2.1.
+We use the `XXXX/YYMMDDXXXXX` version format for React Web Client (RWC).

 <details>
   <summary>Here is an example:</summary>